The London Clinic: Criticisms

 In June 2021, following an unannounced inspection, the Care Quality Commission (CQC) used their enforcement powers to issue the clinic with a Warning Notice in respect of their failure to provide Good Governance.
 When the CQC reinspected later that year, they found that not all of their concerns had been addressed and their report specified their monitoring of the failure would continue until fixed.
 The CQC also found during their inspection, that the Surgical service required improvement and it was "inadequate in [the category of being] well-led".

 In 2022, the Competition and Markets Authority (CMA) issued an Official Reprimand, for the clinic's lack of transparency over a period of six years, for not disclosing part-time Consultants' referral payments, going back to 2015.
 The CMA criticised the clinic's approach and said it broke Part 3, of the Private Healthcare Market Investigation Order 2014, with the clinic only summarising payments as "the fair market rate for their services".

-In March 2024, the Information commissioner's office confirmed that they were looking into a security breach at the clinic.
-Speculation that recent patient records have been accessed by an unauthorised member of staff are widespread in the media.
-At least two senior members of the royal family have been treated at the clinic in 2024.
+In March 2024, the Information Commissioner's Office (ICO) confirmed that they were looking into a security breach at the clinic.
+Speculation that recent patient records had been accessed by an unauthorised member of staff were widespread in the media.
+At least two senior members of the royal family had been treated at the clinic in 2024.
 The clinic's website on the subject of personal data, makes clear and confirms we, "only permit access to those with a legitimate power or reason to access your [personal] information".
 The following day, the clinic issued a statement that if a data breach by staff was found, disciplinary action would follow.
+A former healthcare worker was cautioned by the ICO after attempting to sell the Princess of Wales’s medical records for financial gain.